kitlang/kit/README.md

 After building/installing `kitc`:

-- Create a "src" directory, and within it, a new file, "helloworld.kit"
-- Copy the following into src/main.kit:
+- Create a a new file, "helloworld.kit", and copy the following into it:

 ```kit
 function main() {